 Brought north to Massachusetts, the grapes yield a rich aromatic wine with aromas of red cherry, white pepper, wood smoke, fresh blackberry, & with a zesty lingering tingle.
 Perfectly pairs with grilled meats, hearty pastas, or sharing with good friends!

 Aging Potential: Enjoy over the next 3-5 years

 Varietal Composition: 89% Carmenere / 11 % Petite Verdot

-Aging Protocol: 18 months in used American and French oak barrels.
+Aging Protocol: 24 months in a 7 year old French oak barrel.
 Bottled aged for an additional 3 months.